Textured vegetable protein: Manufacturing process

 Many TVP producers use hexane to separate soy fat from soy protein, and trace amounts of the solvent are left after manufacturing.
-But the few rodent studies that have been done suggest it would be almost impossible to get enough hexane from TVP to cause harm.
+But the rodent studies that have been done suggest it would be almost impossible to get enough hexane from TVP to cause harm.
 Measured levels of residual hexane in TVP are around 20 parts per million; and studies in rodents suggest that 5 g/kg is the minimum dose at which undesirable effects may be observed.

 Properties

 TVP can be made from soy flour or concentrate, containing 50% and 70% soy protein, respectively; they have a mild beany flavor.
 Both require rehydration before use, sometimes with flavoring added in the same step.
 TVP is extruded, causing a change in the structure of the soy protein which results in a fibrous, spongy matrix, similar in texture to meat.
 In its dehydrated form, TVP has a shelf life of longer than a year, but will spoil within several days after being hydrated.
 In its flaked form, it can be used similarly to ground meat.